Edition 11 - March, 2017

 We were somewhat surprised to learn that we won the tourradar.com “Tour of the Year” 2016 award for Latin America.
 We feel that this was quite an achievement since we were competing against tours from, not just Cuba, but all over Latin America.

-The award was for our 8 Day Original Tour which won the award based on customer feedback provided by our travellers who booked through tourradar.
+The award was for our 8 Day Original Tour which won the award based on customer feedback provided by our travelers who booked through tourradar.

 The beautiful photo was sent to us by Liz Fohr.